vdaas/vald/docs/overview/architecture.md

 ## Basic Architecture

-Vald is base on microservice, which means Vald is composited by multiple components, you can deploy part of the components to your cluster depending on your needs.
+Vald is based on microservice, which means Vald is composited by multiple components, you can deploy part of the components to your cluster depending on your needs.
-In this section, we will introduce the minimal architecture of Vald.
+In this section, we will introduce the basic architecture of Vald.

 <img src="../../assets/docs/overview/minimal_architecture.png" />